Giants vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (5-3) will take the mound for the Brewers, his 10th start of the season.
+- The Brewers will send Corbin Burnes (4-4) to the mound for his 11th start this season.

 |Opponent